rchavarria/blog-post-incubator/unpublished-book-notes/javascript-patterns.md

 ## Sandbox pattern

-- it addresses teh drawbacks of the namespacing pattern:
+- it addresses the drawbacks of the namespacing pattern:

-    1. reliance on a single global varialbe
+    1. reliance on a single global variable
     2. long, dotted names

 ### A global constructor

 - in the sandbox pattern the single global is a constructor, you create object using that constructor, and you also pass a callback function, which becmoes the isolated sandboxed environment for your code.

 ```
 Sandbox(['ajax', 'event'], function (box) {